Chairwoman of the Board and Chief Information Officer, Steward Health Care System

 Chief Technology Officer, Harvard Pilgrim Health Care

 David Querusio is Chief Technology Officer for Harvard Pilgrim Health Care.
-David is responsible for the IT strategy and technology used at Harvard Pilgrim and oversees a blended team of NTT Data and Harvard Pilgrim resources to deliver complex solutions at scale.
-David participates on the MHDC CIO Forum, the Boards of NEHEN, MAeHC, and NHHIO, and is the 2015 recipient of the Delores L. Mitchell Investing in Information Award.
-Prior to joining Harvard Pilgrim, David was an enterprise architect at BCBSMA, and the Integration Manager for Perot Systems on the Harvard Pilgrim Account where he was responsible for designing and delivering service components of the IT strategy.
+He is responsible for the IT strategy and technology used at Harvard Pilgrim and oversees a blended team of NTT Data and Harvard Pilgrim resources to deliver complex solutions at scale.
+Mr. Querusio participates on the MHDC CIO Forum, the Boards of NEHEN, MAeHC, and NHHIO, and is the 2015 recipient of the Dolores L. Mitchell Investing in Information Award.
+Prior to joining Harvard Pilgrim, Mr. Querusio was an enterprise architect at BCBSMA, and the Integration Manager for Perot Systems on the Harvard Pilgrim Account where he was responsible for designing and delivering service components of the IT strategy.

 Robert W. Sorrenti, MD